 - Pirate’s Booty—they’re white cheddar corn and rice puffs.
 So yummy.
 Check them out here.

-Nuts and seeds are one of the best gluten-free snacks for a road trip
+Nuts and seeds are some of the best gluten-free snacks for a road trip

 - Cashews (Darcy’s favorite)—they’re excellent raw or salted and roasted.
 You can even find some great flavored varieties.
 They’re a-mah-zing.